lucidrains/CoLT5-attention/README.md

 ## Todo

 - [x] add the coordinate descent method as another router
-- [x] figure out if it can be done autoregressively and try it out - moving to <a href="https://github.com/lucidrains/coordinate-descent-attention">this repo</a>
 - [x] allow for multi-headed routing (multiple routing tokens), only for key-values
+- [x] add an autoregressive version of the conditionally routed attention

+- [ ] test out the autoregressive version and verify that more routed key / value tokens lead to better results
 - [ ] for variable sequence lengths, allow for setting k as a function of sequence lengths per sample in batch
 - [ ] create a variant of CoLT5 for high resolution feature maps (image attention) - then try out for diffusion
 - [ ] in the cross attention scenario, support for routing token that first queries the source tokens, before retrieving from memories